Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 A custom model can be used to analyze forms using the `begin_extract_form` method.
 The `model_id` from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
-Both methods return a poller object which is used to get the result object.
+This method also returns a poller object which is used to get the result.

-In order for the user to manage their custom models, a few methods are available to list custom models, delete a model, and get a models summary for the account.
+In order for the user to manage their custom models, a few methods are available to list custom models, delete a model, get a models summary for the account, or get a training result.

 ### Custom Form Client
 ```python